German police raid Porsche execs in diesel probe - Journal du Cameroun

 “The three accused consist of one member of Porsche’s executive board and one senior manager.
 The third accused no longer works for Porsche,” prosecutors said.

-Porsche confirmed the raids in a statement to AFP, adding that searches were taking place at the company’s offices in the southwestern city of Stuttgart, as well as at Audi offices in Ingolstadt.
+A Porsche spokesman told AFP that searches were taking place at the company’s offices in the southwestern city of Stuttgart, as well as at Audi’s offices in Ingolstadt.

-“Audi AG and Porsche AG are cooperating fully with the investigating authorities,” a Porsche spokesman said.
+“Audi AG and Porsche AG are cooperating fully with the investigating authorities,” he added.

+Both high-end carmakers are owned by Volkswagen, which admitted in 2015 to using cheating software designed to dupe pollution tests in some 11 million cars worldwide, mainly in its own-brand VW cars but also in those made by Audi, Porsche, Skoda and Seat.

 – Sea of legal woes –

-It is the first Porsche’s offices have been searched over the diesel cheating controversy, while raids have in the past taken place at VW and Audi.
+It is the first time Porsche’s offices have been searched over the diesel cheating controversy, while Audi has already been raided three times over the past year, most recently in February.

+A spokeswoman for the Munich prosecutor’s office told DPA news agency that Wednesday’s searches at Audi “had nothing to do” with a separate probe into Audi’s role in the diesel scam.

+Audi developed the V6 3.0-litre diesel engine used in some of the manipulated cars.

 Mueller, who led Porsche between 2010 and 2015, took the helm of the VW group in the turbulent days after the scandal broke.